 It was almost time.
-In the center of the dim cave, illuminated only by the fire beneath it and the faintest glimmer of moonlight wafting from the nearby craggy entrance, the ancient cauldron was just beginning to steam.
+In the center of the dim cave, illuminated only by the fire beneath it and the faintest glimmer of moonlight wafting from the nearby craggy entrance, the ancient cauldron had just begun to steam.

 Glender peered through the shadows, searching out her sisters.
 About ten feet to her right Isobel leaned on her broom.
 Glender always admired the curve of her older sister’s hunched shoulders and the way her chin jutted forward to a point.
 Isobel was the oldest sister and would be the last one to add ingredients to the frothing decoction they had gathered to create.
 She looked tired.
 Indeed they all were.
 The ingredients for this spell were the rarest any of them had ever had to procure.

 10 feet beyond Isobel, young Anne was leaning on a boulder behind her.
 She was holding her phone up, trying to get reception.
 Even through the darkness Glender could make out the green ringlets of her hair and her baleful eyes.
-Her battery would die before she got a signal in here, but it wouldn’t stop her from trying.
-Anne was the youngest of them, pretty in a mortal sort of way, but also sharp as a badger tooth.
+Her phone battery would die before she got a signal in here, but it wouldn’t stop her from trying.
+Anne was the youngest of them by several hundred years, pretty in a mortal sort of way, but also sharp as a badger tooth.